 Here is the conversation inside my head: I could simply give my old books away to the next veteran’s group that calls to pick up giveaways on my front porch, but many of my books are particular to homeschooling.
 I could give them to the library for their book sale and help support one of my favorite community resources, but will the general public really appreciate these books?
 I don’t really want to give homeschooling books to the library because I fear that the books may not find a proper home.
 Do I wait and sell them at the homeschool book fair in June?
 Except I have planned to do this for two years in a row and missed the opportunity both times despite good intentions and putting the date on my calendar!
 Do I sort them even further: this pile for the library, this pile for the book sale, this pile to sell online?
 And then I am back to having various iterations of this process all over the house and inside my head!

 The reality is that I do not have enough shelf space for all of my books.
 And this is how Kim John Payne answers the question about “how much should we keep?”

 Just what fits comfortably into your space: in the closet where hangers have the room they need to fit and slide and nothing feels jammed in; on shelves where the books slide in and out and there aren’t any shoved on top in every possible nook and cranny.

 I’ve identified my dissatisfaction, and can imagine beautiful-looking bookshelves that aren’t overcrowded.
 And now for the change: I will divide the books in half – some to sell within our local homeschooling group, the other half to give away.

 What is one, small doable change you would like to design?

 Remember, just one at a time!

 Want to explore one small doable change and Simplicity Parenting even further?
-I have a 4-session masterclass on this very thing inside my monthly membership, Homeschool with Waldorf.
+I have a 4-session masterclass on this very thing inside my monthly membership, Inspired at Home.
 Check it out, this might offer just the support you’re looking for!